isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 For more information about the Adobe Privacy services for CCPA, see the [Adobe Privacy Center](https://www.adobe.com/privacy/ccpa.html).

-## Communicating Consumer Opt-out-of-sale Requests to Advertising Cloud
+## Communicating Consumer Opt-Out-of-Sale Requests to Advertising Cloud

 You can communicate consumer opt-out-of-sale requests by using either:

 * a CCPA opt-out-of-sale segment created in Advertising Cloud
 * the Adobe Experience Platform Privacy Service API

-### Method 1: Capture CCPA Opt-Out-of-Sale Requests Using a CCPA Opt-out-of-sale Segment
+### Method 1: Capture CCPA Opt-Out-of-Sale Requests Using a CCPA Opt-Out-of-Sale Segment

 >[!NOTE]
 >
->Users remain in CCPA opt-out-of-sale segments forever.
+>Users remain in CCPA opt-out-of-sale segments indefinitely.

 1. Log into the advertiser's account in Advertising Cloud DSP at [https://www.tubemogul.com](https://www.tubemogul.com).
-1. Create a segment to capture the opt-out requests:
+1. Create a CCPA opt-out-of-sale segment to capture the opt-out requests:

    1. In the main menu, select **Audiences > Segments**.